V4Fire/Client/src/components/base/b-bottom-slide/README.md

 ### Height mode

-The component supports two kinds of height modes to calculate.
+The component supports two modes for calculating height:

 * `full` – the height value is equal to the viewport height.
-* `content` – the height value is based on the component content, but no more than the viewport height.
+* `content` – the height value is based on the component's content, but no more than the viewport height.

 You can select the height mode calculation by providing the `heightMode` prop.